'Football in the heart' - tributes paid after death of club chairman

 "Glen was truly a football man and will be missed."

-While a spokesperson for the Norfolk Sunday League said: "All associated with the league were saddened to hear of the loss of Poringland stalwart and long time club secretary Glen Preston.
+While a spokesperson for the Norfolk Sunday League said: "All associated with the league were saddened to hear of the loss of Poringland stalwart and long time club chairman Glen Preston.

 "Our condolences to his family and friends at this sad time."